nakhli/MonkeyOrm/README.md

 }
 ```

-Easy right?
-Bonus point 1: the result enumerable can be enumerated multiple times if data needs to be re-streamed from the database.
-Bonus point 2: Linq queries can be used on the result as for any enumerable.
+Two Bonus points: (1) the result enumerable can be enumerated multiple times if data needs to be re-streamed from the database, (2) Linq queries can be used on the result as for any enumerable.

 ## Transactions
 ```csharp